IATI/IATI-Standard-Website/README.md

 # Install requirements
 pip install -r requirements_dev.txt

-# Create a local PostgreSQL database (with appropriate user permissions)
+# Optional: Create a local PostgreSQL database (with appropriate user permissions)
+# Then, copy the example local settings file and enter database settings accordingly
+# Note local.py should not be under version control as it contains sensitive information
+# Without these steps, a SQLite database will be used to store data.
 createdb iati-website

-# Copy the example local settings file and enter database settings accordingly
-# Note local.py should not be under version control as it contains sensitive information
 cp settings/local.py.example local.py

 # Check database migrations work and execute